maialenz/WetPaws/README.md

 ### GitHub Pages

-This project was built using the [GitPod](https://www.gitpod.io) environment, specifically in the cloud cloud.
-1. To start using the new environment, first a new repository was created in GitHub called [WetPaws](https://github.com/maialenz/WetPaws) 2.
-All the commits and pushes made during the building process were made very often to keep the project save and updated.
+This project was built using the [GitPod](https://www.gitpod.io) environment, specifically in the cloud

+1. To start using the new environment, first a new repository was created in GitHub called [WetPaws](https://github.com/maialenz/WetPaws)
+2. All the commits and pushes made during the building process were made very often to keep the project save and updated.

 The project was deployed using [GitHub Pages](https://pages.github.com/) using the following steps: